secwexen/aapp-mart/docs/faq.md

 - macOS
 - Windows

 A cross-platform Python project with no platform-specific dependencies.
-All requirements are listed in `requirements.txt`.
+All requirements are listed in [requirements.txt](requirements.txt).

 ---